AeroRust/Welcome/README.md

 ### You might be asking: Why Rust then?

 The language is quite new, but it's already changing a lot of industries.
-Rust has many compealing features and benefits over other languages, but it's also might not the **only** language you need to choose and use.
+Rust has many compealing features and benefits over other languages, but it might not be the **only** language you need to choose and use.